Drugs & Medications - Anexsia oral

 Anexsia oral Overdose

-If overdose is suspected, contact a poison control center or emergency room right away.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: slow/shallow breathing, nausea, vomiting, loss of appetite, sweating, stomach/abdominal pain, extreme tiredness, slow heartbeat, yellowing eyes/skin, dark urine, loss of consciousness.NOTES:

 Do not share this medication with others.
 It is against the law.

 This medication has been prescribed for your current condition only.
 Do not use it later for another condition unless your doctor directs you to do so.
 A different medication may be necessary in that case.MISSED DOSE:

 If you are taking this product on a regular schedule and miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.STORAGE: